chalmerlowe/intro_to_sprinting/README.md

 It helps if a beginner knows:

-* The basics of using the command line (simple commands like cd, ls/dir, etc)
+* The basics of using the command line (commands to change directories, list files, etc)

 Beginners will NOT need to have in depth knowledge on the following: